Overview of Resilient Ethernet Protocol

 Configure offset numbers on the primary edge port by identifying a port’s downstream position from the primary (or secondary) edge port.
 Never enter an offset value of 1 because that is the offset number of the primary edge port.

->

-> The following figure shows neighbor offset numbers for a segment, where E1 is the primary edge port and E2 is the secondary edge port.
-The red numbers inside the ring are numbers offset from the primary edge port; the black numbers outside of the ring show the offset numbers from the secondary edge port.
+The following figure shows neighbor offset numbers for a segment, where E1 is the primary edge port and E2 is the secondary edge port.
+The numbers inside the ring are numbers offset from the primary edge port; the numbers outside of the ring show the offset numbers from the secondary edge port.
 Note that you can identify all the ports (except the primary edge port) by either a positive offset number (downstream position from the primary edge port) or a negative offset number (downstream position from the secondary edge port).
 If E2 became the primary edge port, its offset number would then be 1 and E1 would be -1.

->

-> When the REP segment is complete, all the VLANs are blocked.
+When the REP segment is complete, all the VLANs are blocked.
 When you configure VLAN load balancing, you must also configure triggers in one of two ways:

 Manually trigger VLAN load balancing at any time by entering the rep preempt segment segment-id privileged EXEC command on the switch that has the primary edge port.

 Configure a preempt delay time by entering the rep preempt delay seconds interface configuration command.
 After a link failure and recovery, VLAN load balancing begins after the configured preemption time period elapses.
 Note that the delay timer restarts if another port fails before the time has elapsed.